adambard/learnxinyminutes-docs/less.html.markdown

    mixins.
 When trying to choose between a function or a mixin, remember that mixins are best for generating CSS while functions are better for logic that might be used throughout your Less code.
-The examples in the Math Operators' section are ideal candidates for becoming a reusable function. */
+The examples in the 'Math Operators' section are ideal candidates for becoming a reusable function. */

-/* This function will take a target size and the parent size and calculate and return the percentage */
+/* This function calculates the average of two numbers: */

 .average(@x, @y) {
   @average-result: ((@x + @y) / 2);